DavidBurela/edgellm/README.md

 ### IMPORTANT
 Within each python script, you need to set the number of CPU threads, or GPU layers to use.

- - CPU `n_threads` should be the same as your system
+ - CPU: `n_threads` should be the same as your system
- - `n_gpu_layers` depends on how much VRAM you have.
+ - GPU: `n_gpu_layers` depends on how much VRAM you have.
 Is trial and error.

 ``` python
 # CPU only